isle-project/isle-editor/docusaurus/docs/data-explorer.md

   'name': '',
   'variables': null
 }`.
-* __distributions__ | `array`: array of strings indicating distributions that may be used in calculating probabilities.
-This functionality exists independently of the dataset provided.
-Currently limited to normal, uniform and exponential distributions.
-Default: `[
-  'Normal',
-  'Uniform',
-  'Exponential'
-]`.
 * __editor__ | `boolean`: boolean indicating whether to show the editor to the user.
 Default: `true`.
 * __editorProps__ | `object`: object to be passed to `MarkdownEditor` indicating properties to be used.
 Default: `none`.
 * __editorTitle__ | `string`: string indicating the title of the explorer to be displayed.
 Default: `'Report'`.